 Due to increased complaints stemming from changes made by the FAA, the Select Committee on South Bay Arrivals was formed in the spring 2016 at the request of Congresswoman Anna Eshoo (18th Congressional District, Santa Clara County), Congresswoman Jackie Speier (14th Congressional District, San Mateo County) and Congressman Sam Farr (20th Congressional District, Santa Cruz County) and comprised of 4 elected officials from each congressional district to develop regional solutions to address noise from planes landing at SFO.

 On September 8, 2017, the City of Mountain View and the City of Sunnyvale transmitted a joint letter to the City of San Jose supporting a recommendation to convene an Ad Hoc Committee to address the shared goal of developing solutions to reduce "south flow" aircraft noise for South Bay and Peninsula cities.
 To read the letter, please click here.
+On October 3, 2017, the City of San Jose City Council authorized the creation of an Ad Hoc Committee on South Flow Arrivals.
+To learn about the charge of this committee, please click here.

 The Federal Aviation Administration (FAA) has notified the City that the six-month test of the Bayside Visual Approach into San Carlos Airport ended on January 4, 2017.
 Beginning January 5, 2017, Surf Air resumed flying into the GPS approach into the San Carlos Airport while the FAA completed its operational, community and environmental analysis of the Bayside Visual Approach for effectiveness.
 The FAA's analysis will include an opportunity for public comment.
 In the meantime, additional noise from flights to San Carlos may occur.
 The City has sent a letter to the San Mateo County Board of Supervisors supporting changes to limit the impact of flights into San Carlos Airport.
 To learn more about the San Carlos Airport 14 CFR Part 150 Noise Compatibility Study currently being conducted by San Mateo County, please click here